Community Calendar | Robesonian

 COMMUNITY CALENDAR

-Rob Cole — Happenings on Elm will perform at 6 p.m.
-April 25.
-Rob Cole is a local singer/songwriter who returns for live entertainment.
-Rob sings a variety of music including his own beautiful songs.
-Rob was featured on “The Voice” and did an amazing job representing Robeson County.
-Come dine in at Happenings on Elm and hear our own Rob Cole presenting the music for the evening.

-Children’s Storytime – Lumberton will take place 10:30-11 a.m.
-Friday, April 26, at the Robeson County Public Library, 101 N Chestnut St, Lumberton.
+Children’s Storytime – Lumberton: Enjoy Storytime at 10:30 a.m.
+Friday at Robeson County Public Library, 101 N Chestnut St, Lumberton.

 Robeson County Committee of 100 Annual Dinner/Program Meeting will take place at 6:30 p.m.
 April 30 the Dinner/Program will include Speaker Chad Porter, coach and author of “Severed Dreams” and a Lumberton native.